entando/entando-docs/vuepress/docs/v7.0/tutorials/devops/external-id-management.md

 -   The Keycloak admin password, e.g. password123
 -   The base URL for the Keycloak server, including the auth value, e.g. https://YOUR-KEYCLOAK-INSTANCE.com/auth

-Entando uses the username/password to connect to the APIs of the Keycloak instance and provision the "entando" realm.

-> **Note** To track who made changes to the system, enter the admin credentials of a dedicated service account used solely to connect the external Keycloak instance to Entando.
+> **Note** When connecting an external Keycloak instance to Entando, it is best practice to exclusively enter the admin credentials of a service account dedicated to the management and tracking of system changes.
 ### 2. Generate the Secret

 Generate a Secret named *keycloak-admin-secret* with the information retrieved in Step 1.
 For example: